 Coconut water is your MVP.
 Its electrolyte punch makes it ideal for recovery after cardio or weights.
 Explore best coconut water brands electrolytes for top options.
 Brands like Harmless Harvest offer organic options that gym-goers love.

-For Skin and Digestion
+For skin and digestion

 Aloe water takes the crown here.
 Its antioxidants and soothing properties benefit your gut and complexion.
 Bonus tip: You can even try applying coconut water on face for a hydration hack-though aloe still leads for drinking benefits.

-Popular Brands to Try
+Popular brands to try

 Ready to sip?
 Check out these top players: